c4pt000/harness-natural-radiowave-magnetosphere-for-energy/README.md

 * side thought
-(possibly or possibly not increasing output using a "step-up" transformer) possibly using a step-up transformer even the size of a dime to drive 1 volt up to 12 volt a step-up transformer the size of a physical (9 volt battery) with many turns in the transformer to drive 1 volt up to 60 volts~
+(possibly or possibly not increasing output using a "step-up" transformer) possibly using a step-up transformer even the size of a dime to drive 1 volt up to 12 volt a step-up transformer the size of a physical (9 volt battery) with many turns in the transformer to drive 1 volt up to 60 volts~ or beyond... an array to drive high voltage

 # possible application to drive higher energy for cars, drones, robot power and hand held applications
 * https://github.com/c4pt000/electric-car-charging-redesign